 Your day is a mix of active, practical and quiet classroom learning.
 Explore ideas that fascinate you, get creative, think outside the square, solve problems, speak up and collaborate.
-Teachers will encourage you to incorporate the thinking, habits and skills of Visible Wellbeing[TM] into your everyday learning, to help you thrive.
+Teachers will help you to develop an understanding of your personal hauora and the strategies that will help you to thrive.
 Technology is used across all subjects and you need to bring your own device.
 As well as discovering its potential, you will learn to use technology powerfully and responsibly, to enhance your learning.